 We all know the numerous benefits of getting enough rest and sleep.
 If you sleep well, you’ll likely wake up feeling energized and reinvigorated.
 However, not getting enough sleep can contribute to chronic tiredness, memory loss, and numerous health problems.

 Your bedtime rituals can determine how your sleep will be.
 For example, if you do work just before bedtime, your brain will get all fired up, and it will be difficult to get deep and restful sleep.

 If you don’t want to encounter problems as you drift off to dreamland, you might want to consider adopting bedtime rituals that will help you relax and unwind.

 Changing your bedtime habits is not as hard as it sounds.
 You just have to be more conscious about avoiding certain activities to give yourself time to relax before sleeping.
 It all starts with making a conscious decision to make sleep a priority.
 You have to realize how sleep contributes to your health and productivity in order to truly understand its value.

 It’s never too late to start a bedtime ritual.
-You just have to make it a habit and stick to it until you enjoy the numerous benefits.
+Make it a habit and stick to it until you enjoy its numerous benefits.

 Bedtime Ritual Suggestions